Nordic model: Proponents

-The Nordic model has also been positively received by various social scientists and economists.
-American professor of sociology and political science Lane Kenworthy advocates for the United States to make a gradual transition toward a social democracy similar to those of the Nordic countries, defining social democracy as such: "The idea behind social democracy was to make capitalism better.
-There is disagreement about how exactly to do that, and others might think the proposals in my book aren't true social democracy.
-But I think of it as a commitment to use government to make life better for people in a capitalist economy.
-To a large extent, that consists of using public insurance programs – government transfers and services."
+The Nordic model was positively received by left-wing social scientists and economists.
+American professor of sociology and political science Lane Kenworthy advocated for the US to follow the Nordic model.

-Nobel Prize-winning economist Joseph Stiglitz says that there is higher social mobility in the Scandinavian countries than in the United States and posits that Scandinavia is now the land of opportunity that the United States once was.
 American author Ann Jones, who lived in Norway for four years, posits that "the Nordic countries give their populations freedom from the market by using capitalism as a tool to benefit everyone" whereas in the United States "neoliberal politics puts the foxes in charge of the henhouse, and capitalists have used the wealth generated by their enterprises (as well as financial and political manipulations) to capture the state and pluck the chickens."

+Nobel Prize-winning economist Joseph Stiglitz stated that social mobility is higher in Scandinavian countries than in the United States and that Scandinavia had become the land of opportunity that the United States once was.

-Economist Jeffrey Sachs is a proponent of the Nordic model, having pointed out that the Nordic model is "the proof that modern capitalism can be combined with decency, fairness, trust, honesty, and environmental sustainability."
-The Nordic combination of extensive public provision of welfare and a culture of individualism has been described by Lars Trägårdh of Ersta Sköndal University College as "statist individualism."
-A 2016 survey by the think tank Israel Democracy Institute found that nearly 60 percent of Israeli Jews preferred a "Scandinavian model" economy, with high taxes and a robust welfare state.
+Economist Jeffrey Sachs is a proponent, saying that the Nordic model is "the proof that modern capitalism can be combined with decency, fairness, trust, honesty, and environmental sustainability".
+A 2016 survey by Israel Democracy Institute reported that nearly 60 percent of Israeli Jews preferred a "Scandinavian model" economy, with high taxes and a robust welfare state.